Celarius/nofuzz-tutorial-blog-api/readme.md

 > This app uses a MySQL Database by default, but is easily converted to using Firebird, PostgreSql, Oracle or any other DB.

 ## 4 - Controllers
-In the `/app/Controllers` folder you will find all the Controller classes for each endpoint group.
+In the `/app/Controllers/v1` folder you will find all the Controller classes for each endpoint group.
 These controllers are:
 - RegisterController.php
 - SignInController.php
 - SignOutController.php
-- AccountsController.php
+- BlogAccountController.php
-- BlogsController.php
+- BlogBlogController.php
-- ArticlesController.php
+- BlogArticleController.php
-- CommentsController.php
+- BlogCommentController.php

 ## 5 - Middleware
 In the `/app/Middleware` folder you will find all the Middleware classes.